UchihaItachiSama/netdevops-lab/README.md

     - Arista EOS Collection
     - Arista CVP Collection

+## Phase 3 - Advanced Topics

+Phase 3 contains demo and lab modules focusing on the following topics:

+- Arista ansible AVD collection
+  - Single DC L3LS deployment with eAPI
+  - Single DC L3LS deployment with CVP

 ## Getting Started

+Follow these steps to get started with the labs:

-- Open the `Programmability IDE` in your AVD web interface.
+- Open the `Programmability IDE` in your ATD web interface.
 - Open a new terminal and run the following command to clone this repository

 ```shell